Door County, Wisconsin: Development

+At the time the Homestead Act of 1862 was passed, most of the county's nearly 2,000 farmers were squatters earning most of their revenue from lumber and wood products.
+The remaining portion of the population consisted of about 1,000 fishermen and their families.
+Out of the total population of 2,948 people, 170 fought in the Civil War.

 When the 1871 Peshtigo fire burned the town of Williamsonville, fifty-nine people were killed.
 The area of this disaster is now Tornado Memorial County Park, named for a fire whirl which occurred there.
 Altogether, 128 people in the county perished in the Peshtigo fire.
-Following the fire, some residents decided to use brick instead of wood.

-In 1883, Harry Dankoler at the Door County Advocate set a world typesetting record.

 In 1885 or 1886, what is now the Coast Guard Station was established at Sturgeon Bay.
 The small, seasonally open station on Washington Island was established in 1902.

-As the period of settlement continued, Native Americans lived in Door County as a minority.
-The 1890 census reported 22 Indians living in Door County.
-They were self-supporting, subject to taxation, and did not receive rations.
-By the 1910 census their numbers had declined to nine.

-In 1894 the Ahnapee and Western Railway was extended to Sturgeon Bay, with the first train arriving on August 9.
-In 1969, a train ran north of Algoma into the county for the last time, although trains continued to operate farther south until 1986.

-Early tourism

-From 1865 through 1870, three resort hotels were constructed in and near Sturgeon Bay along with another one in Fish Creek.
-One resort established in 1870 charged $7.50 per week (around $160 in 2021 dollars).
-Although the price included three daily meals, extra was charged for renting horses, which were also available with buggies and buggy-drivers.
-Besides staying in hotels, tourists also boarded in private homes.
-Tourists could visit the northern part of the county by Great Lakes passenger steamer, sometimes as part of a lake cruise featuring music and entertainment.
-Reaching the peninsula from Chicago took three days.
-The air surrounding the agricultural communities was relatively free of ragweed pollen because grain crops matured slowly in the cool climate and were harvested late in the year.
-This prevented late-season ragweed infestations in the stubble, which was especially attractive to those with hay fever in the city.
+Tourism

 Even after the Ahnapee and Western extended service to Sturgeon Bay in 1894, many tourists continued taking the railroad to Menominee, Michigan to embark on steamships bound for communities in Door County.
 This route over Green Bay bypassed poor road conditions in the northern part of the county, which persisted until the early 1920s.
 Only after crushed stone highways were built did motor and horse-drawn coaches become popular for transportation between Sturgeon Bay and the northern part of the peninsula.
 By 1909 at least 1,000 tourists visited per year, a figure which grew to about 125,000 in 1920, 1 million in 1969, 1.25 million in 1978, and 1.9 million in 1995.
-In 1938 Jens Jensen cautioned about negative cultural impacts of tourism.
-He wrote, "Door County is slowly being ruined by the stupid money crazed fools.
-This tourist business is destroying the little bit of culture that was."